 - Repairs related to wear-and-tear

-Capital expenditures, like remodels, major appliances, repaving driveways would also not be considered in a calculating of NOI.
+Capital expenditures, like remodels, major appliances, and repaving driveways would also not be considered in a calculation of NOI real estate.

 What is a Good NOI in Real Estate?

-Let’s look at an example of how to calculate NOI.
+Let’s look at an example of how to calculate NOI real estate.

 There’s a 150-unit apartment building in the downtown area of a mid-sized town priced at $12,000,000.

 One-third of the units cost $1,250 in monthly rent, another third of the units cost $1,500, and the remaining third cost $1,750.

 Let’s say there are two units, both of which are $1,500 to rent, that are typically vacant.

 The gross annual income breaks down like this:

 - 50 x ($1250 x 12) = $750,000